Theraflu cold and flu products have become popular. Are these over-the-counter drug combinations appropriate for a pet dog?

 Conclusion on Theraflu

 Do not provide Theraflu to your dog.
-The active ingredient, in any formula of this brand, is Acetaminophen.
+The active ingredient is Acetaminophen.
 It’s toxic for animals.
 Pets don’t typically need medication for symptoms alleviated with Theraflu.
 In any case, you cannot administer this over-the-counter product to an animal.
 It’s dangerous for dogs.